Premier League fixtures 2020/2021 on TV | Full channel schedule, kick-off times and free-to-air games

 For now, here’s every Premier League game live on TV this week in UK time:

-Fulham v Aston Villa (5:45pm) Sky Sports Premier League / Main Event / NOW TV
+Leeds v Man City (5:30pm) Sky Sports Premier League / Main Event / NOW TV

-Liverpool v Arsenal (8pm) Sky Sports Premier League / Main Event / NOW TV
+Newcastle v Burnley (8pm) Sky Sports Premier League / Main Event / NOW TV

 How to watch every Premier League match on TV